Chianti Wine and Grapes: The Perfect Pairing for Italian Cuisine

 Tomato-Based Dishes

 Chianti wine is a great match for pasta al pomodoro dishes such as pasta with tomato sauces or pizza with tomato sauce and cheese.
-The wine’s acidity complements the acidity in the tomatoes, while the tannins help to balance the sweetness of the sauce.
+The wine’s acidity complements the acidity in the tomatoes, while the tannins help to balance the sweetness of the garlic in the sauce.

 Hard Cheeses

 Chianti wines are a good food pairing with hard cheeses such as Parmesan, Pecorino, and aged Cheddar.
-The wine’s tannins help to cut through the richness of the cheese, while the acidity helps to balance the saltiness.
+The wine’s tannins help to cut through the richness of the bold cheeses, while the acidity helps to balance the saltiness.

 Mushrooms

 Chianti wine is a great match for mushroom dishes.
-Mushroom risotto or mushroom pizza are a good pairing.
+Mushroom risotto or mushroom pizza are a good pairing with white wine.
 The wine’s earthy notes complement the earthy flavor of the mushrooms, while the acidity complements the richness of the dish.

 Grilled Vegetables